Klimentina2709/JavaScript-Projects/README.md

 ## Contact

-If you have any questions, feel free to contact me!
+If you have any questions, feel free to contact me.